rpbarbati/Tomato/src/main/resources/readme.md

 See the EntityTest.java file for syntax for loading and saving single entities and hierarchies.

+To create and use Views - for data hierarchies, special handling, etc.

+Create a package for the schema which will contain the views you are going to create.
+This package must be under the com.mrsoftware.udb.views package.
+The project already has two such packages for examples of creating and using views - check out the classes in them.

+To create a view, simply call Entity.createEntityOrView("schema.ViewNameHere").
+That's it.

+If you have defined child entities for a view, set __deep to true if you want the entity to load and save its children when it is loaded or saved.
+This is not like spring where where you will always have to be aware of the children of a JPA entity.
+In Tomato, an entity could have 50 child tables, and when __deep is set to false, it basically acts like it doesn't have any.
+When __deep is true, it will load and save all 50 (depending on the value of __dirty in each child).

 I hope you like using Tomato!

 Please feel free to contact me if you run into difficulties.